Japan Bloodhorse Breeders' Association: Shizunai Stallion Station

-Other notable horses who have stood at Shizunai Stallion Station includes Pilsudski, Coronado's Quest, Dancing Brave, Silver Charm, Tabasco Cat, Opera House, Came Home, Stravinsky, Boston Harbor, and the recently pensioned Forty Niner.
+Other notable horses who have stood at Shizunai Stallion Station includes Pilsudski, Coronado's Quest, Dancing Brave, Silver Charm, Tabasco Cat, Opera House, Came Home, Stravinsky, Boston Harbor, Summer Bird, and Forty Niner.

 Shichinohe Stallion Station

 Shichinohe Stallion Station was opened in 1962 and covers 16,700 square meters in Shichinohe, Aomori.
 It holds four stallions.
-The following horses are stabled there as of 2023:
+The following horses are stabled there as of 2025: